 - Paper No. 9 covers poultry and eggs marketing

-Included in the seventeen manuals on developing a co-operative at www.daff.gov.za are ones like (7) Developing a business plan (14) Success for the agricultural business and (15) Marketing.
-Find the full list in the “Co-operatives” chapter.
+Included in the seventeen manuals on developing a co-operative at www.dalrrd.gov.za are ones like (7) Developing a business plan (14) Success for the agricultural business and (15) Marketing.
+Find the full list on the “Co-operatives” page.

 A number of reports and publications are available from the National Agricultural Marketing Council.
-Find the “Research & publications” menu option at www.namc.co.za or call 012 341 1115.
+Find the “Research & publications” menu option at www.namc.co.za.

 Neves, M.F.
 2017.
 Future of The Food Business: The FACTS The IMPACTS The ACTS.
 2nd Edition.
 New Jersey: World Scientific.
 Visit www.favaneves.org.